kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 Ethereum-compatible transactions and blocks.
 It refers to code that is used to go from an EVM transaction to a zero-knowledge (or validity) proof.
-The implementation of a ZK-EVM can be either low-level (at the so-called "circuits" level) or high-level (use an intermediary zkVM).
+The implementation of a ZK-EVM can be either low-level (at the so-called "circuits" level) or high-level (use an intermediary ZK-VM).
 [Scroll](https://scroll.io/) is an embodiment of the former, and Kakarot of the latter.

 TL;DR: Execute Ethereum-compatible transactions on a Layer 2, prove them off-chain, bundle and verify them on Ethereum L1.
 Save on costs, benefit from an